mamatharameshbr/simple-bash-scripts/README.md

-A collection of simple Bash scripts.
+A collection of simple Bash scripts..

 ## Getting Started